-- 1. Twist a thin coin between the two halves of the remote entry transmitter near the key ring.
-DO NOT TAKE THE FRONT PART OF THE REMOTE ENTRY TRANSMITTER APART. - 2.
-Remove the old battery. - 3.
-Insert the new battery.
-Refer to the diagram inside the remote entry transmitter for the correct orientation of the battery. - 4.
-Snap the two halves back together.
+- 3. Remove the old battery.

+- 4. Insert the new battery.
+Refer to the diagram inside the remote entry transmitter for the correct orientation of the battery.
+Press the battery down to ensure that the battery is fully seated in the battery housing cavity.

+- 5. Snap the two halves back together.